TrestenPool/blog/_posts/2023-07-22-aws-cloud-practicioner.md

 - Load balancer
   - arn:aws:elasticloadbalancing:us-east-2:123456789101112:loadbalancer/app/my-web-server/1231828182323

+### IAM Instance Profile
+  - An AWS Identity and Access Management (IAM) instance profile is a secure way to grant AWS services or applications running on Amazon EC2 instances temporary credentials that allow them to access other AWS resources.
+It's essentially a container for an IAM role that you can associate with an EC2 instance during launch.
+This role specifies what permissions and access policies are granted to the EC2 instance or the applications running on it.

 ### AWS Policies
 - policies are used to define **permissions** and access control for various aws resources.